ankschoubey/old-blog/_posts/2022-01-06-inputs-matter.md

 Judge quality of information quickly: Is it a reputed source?
 If it's a book, has it stood test of time?

+Don't subscribe to any feeds. catchup if need be.